Add Recipe!Hit The 'ADD RECIPE' Button To Submit Your Recipes On VeganRecipeNews.

 Cauliflower

 Cauliflower is one of the so-called “superfoods.”
 It strengthens the immune system, reduces the risk of cancer, and contains numerous valuable nutrients.
-Also, Cauliflower is rich in vitamin C and includes many zinc and vitamins B3, B5, and B6.
+Additionally, Cauliflower is rich in vitamin C and contains many essential vitamins, including B3, B5, and B6, as well as zinc.
 Cauliflower contains a lot of fiber.
 He is, therefore, very satisfying and is perfect for losing weight.

 Vegan Mashed Cauliflower Recipe